efischer19/shuffleboard/README.md

 * allow for "N episode chunks"
 * mix shows if desired
 * resume/return to where last watching
 * more features?
-I'll add thigns as I think of them
+I'll add things as I think of them